ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 ### Conclusion

-__In this tutorial, we learned how to visualise qualitative data using different types of plots, as well as how to analyse the data to test different hypotheses.__
+__In this tutorial, we learned how to visualise qualitative data using different types of plots, as well as how to analyse the data to test different hypotheses, hopefully getting you one step closer to unwrapping your data presents!__

 <hr>
 <hr>